nhooyr/simple-chat/README.md

 ### Server

-	go get -u github.com/aubble/goChat/gCServer
+	go get github.com/aubble/goChat/gCServer

-Run it with
+Run and listen on addr:port

-	gCServer host:port
+	gCServer addr:port

-host:port can be shortened to just port
+Can be shortened to just port

 ### Client
-First of all the client is not necessary, you can use telnet.
-The advantage is that it comes with timestamps
+First of all the client is unnecessary, you can use telnet/netcat.
+It's only advantage is that it comes with timestamps and its very straightforward.

-	go get -u github.com/aubble/goChat/gCClient
+	go get github.com/aubble/goChat/gCClient

-Run it with
+Run and connect to host:port

 	gCClient host:port

-host:port can be shortened to just port
+Can be shortened to just port

 ###Help
 Once connected via a client, type /help to see help on the different commands you can use on the server.